andrei-daniel-voicu/CartoonFilter/README.md

 ![](./assets/screenshots/all_lights_logo.png)

 <!--- general description of the project -->
-This project is the third student assignment for the Computer Graphics course.
-It is a simple game that incorporates **different lighting** and **texturing techniques**.
-The project is build upon the following [framework](https://github.com/UPB-Graphics/gfx-framework) and it follows the following assignment [specifications](https://ocw.cs.pub.ro/courses/egc/teme/2021/03) with some **additional twists**.
+This project is the second student assignment for the Graphics Processing Systems course.
+It is an application that supports loading and saving image files and applying a cartoon filter on top of them.
+The project is build upon the following [framework](https://github.com/UPB-Graphics/gfx-framework) and it follows the following assignment [specifications](https://ocw.cs.pub.ro/courses/spg/teme/2022/02).

 ## :trophy: Features
   &nbsp;&nbsp; :small_orange_diamond: Multiple light sources (static and dynamic)